 A list of degree programs and corresponding student learning outcomes can be found in the Winston-Salem State University academic catalogs.
 This information is provided to meet UNC’s Strategic Directions goals.
-Click on the links below to view the academic catalogs.

 Please contact the Office of Institutional Assessment and Research at 336-750-8036 if you have any questions.